brandur/surf/articles/guiones.md

+_Note_: the full set of photos doesn't fit on the left, so please jump over to my [Guiones set on Flickr](http://www.flickr.com/photos/brandurleach/sets/72157625975582966/) to see the rest.

 Our trip's second stop was a small town by the name of Playa Guiones (or simply Guiones), a rural place along the Pacific coast that was built solely around the large and consistent waves off the coast that make for ideal surfing.
 At any given time during dry season, a huge portion of the town's population are English-speaking surfers who are generally very friendly and make interesting conversationalists.

 We stayed at a hotel called Kaya Sol, conveniently located right next to a restaurant (don't try to sit at its tables unless you're planning on eating there, it's run as an independent operation), and across the street from a small grocery store, a slightly more upscale hotel called the Gilded Iguana, and El Punto, a surf shop run by a great guy named Juan.
 All of these establishments are located outside of Guiones proper, which is about twenty minutes away on foot.